alexmf91/nestjs-postgreSQL/README.md

 ## Description

-Alonefy api builded with nestjs, swagger and docker
+Api builded with nestjs, swagger, docker and postgreSQL

 # Running the app with docker orchestration deployment
 In the root of the backend project run the following comand: